 I loved them in spite of it all.

-And I realized, I learned that from GOD.
+It was then that I realized, I learned it from GOD.

 So, I began that morning to come to God boldly.